cdapio/hydrator-plugins/mongodb-plugins/README.rst

 :Mode:
     Batch
 :Description:
-    Reads documents from MongoDB collection and converts each document into a StructuredRecord with the help of the specified schema.
-The user can optionally provide input query, input fields, and splitter class.
+    Reads documents from a MongoDB collection and converts each document into a StructuredRecord with the help of the specified schema.
+The user can optionally provide input query, input fields, and splitter classes.
 :Configuration:
-    **connectionString:** MongoDB Connection String
+    - **connectionString:** MongoDB connection string
-    **schema:** Specifies the schema of document.
+    - **schema:** Specifies the schema of document

     **Optional Fields**

-    **authConnectionString:** Auxiliary MongoDB connection string
+    - **authConnectionString:** Auxiliary MongoDB connection string
-    **inputQuery:** Filter the input collection with a query **inputFields:** Projection document that can limit the fields that appear in each document **splitterClass:** Name of the Splitter Class to use
+    - **inputQuery:** Filter the input collection with a query
+    - **inputFields:** Projection document that can limit the fields that appear in each document
+    - **splitterClass:** Name of the splitter class to use

 MongoDB Batch Sink
 ------------------